Jaweki/contact_tracker-react_router_tutorial/README.md

     return // return something e.g. { contacts }
 }

-export async function action({ request, params }) { // most relevant in a Form method as a POST. the request might contain the request bidy from a Form data
+export async function action({ request, params }) { // most relevant in a Form method as a POST. the request might contain the request body from a Form data
     // read the form data as:
     const data = request.formData();
     // more relevant code...